KarthikPrabhu23/CKA-2025/README.md

 ## Question 9 | Kill Scheduler, Manual Scheduling

-Solve this question on: ssh cka5248
+Solve this question on: `ssh cka5248`

 Temporarily stop the kube-scheduler, this means in a way that you can start it again afterwards.
 - Create a single Pod named manual-schedule of image `httpd:2-alpine`, confirm it's created but not scheduled on any node.
-- Now you're the scheduler and have all its power, manually schedule that Pod on node cka5248.
+- Now you're the scheduler and have all its power, manually schedule that Pod on node `cka5248`.
 Make sure it's running.
-- Start the kube-scheduler again and confirm it's running correctly by creating a second Pod named `manual-schedule2` of image `httpd:2-alpine` and check if it's running on `cka5248-node1`.
+- Start the `kube-scheduler` again and confirm it's running correctly by creating a second Pod named `manual-schedule2` of image `httpd:2-alpine` and check if it's running on `cka5248-node1`.

 **Answer**:
 Stop the Scheduler